What is Similarity Check

 Click on "please resolve" to see a detailed report:

 Please note that solutions for some tasks are too simple to discern whether candidates cheated or that the similar submissions are merely coincidental.
-Also, in some rare cases, a single candidate might submit similar code if they're taking Codility coding tests for more than one company.
+Also, in some rare cases, a single candidate might submit a similar code if they're taking Codility coding tests for more than one company.
 We detect such cases whenever we can, but since test sessions may be anonymous, this isn't always possible.

 What should I do if I receive such a warning?